Skip to main content

 Grid search hyperparameter

-Defines the dropout rate before the final fully connected layer that H2O Hydrogen Torch applies during model training.
+This setting defines the dropout rate before the final fully connected layer that H2O Hydrogen Torch applies during model training.
 This setting defines the dropout rate between the backbone and neck of the model H2O Hydrogen Torch applies during model training.
 The dropout rate helps the model generalize better by randomly dropping a share of the neural network connections.

 Training settings